-Figure 2-18 Earth fault on a double circuit line
+Figure 2-17 Earth fault on a double circuit line

-Without parallel line compensation, the earth current on the parallel line will in most cases cause the reach threshold of the distance protection to be shortened (under-reach of the distance measurement).
-In some cases - for example when the two feeders are terminated to different busbars, and the location of the earth fault is on one of the remote busbars (at B in Figure 2-18) - it is possible that an overreach may occur.
+Without parallel line compensation, the earth current on the parallel line will in most cases cause the reach threshold of the distance protection to be shortened (underreach of the distance measurement).
+In some cases - for example when the two feeders are terminated to different busbars, and the location of the earth fault is on one of the remote busbars (at B in Figure 2-17) - it is possible that an overreach may occur.

 The parallel line compensation only applies to faults on the protected feeder.
 For faults on the parallel line, the compensation may not be carried out, as this would cause severe overreach.
-The relay located in position II in Figure 2-18 may therefore not be compensated.
+The relay located in position II in Figure 2-17 must therefore not be compensated.

 Earth current balance is therefore additionally provided in the device, which carries out a cross comparison of the earth currents in the two lines.
 The compensation is only applied to the line end where the earth current of the parallel line is not substantially larger than the earth current in the line itself.
-In example Figure 2-18, the current I_E is larger than I{EP} : Compensation is applied at I by including $\underline{Z}M \cdot \underline{I}{EP}$ in the evaluation; at II compensation is not applied.
+In example in Figure 2-17, the current I_E is larger than I{EP} : compensation is applied at I in that $\underline{Z}M \cdot \underline{I}{EP}$ is included in the evaluation; at II compensation is not applied.